netcinematics/3D-PWA-TEMPL8/README.md

 <pre>
 TIPS: When you push your PWA to production there are a few things to keep in mind.
 1) You need to change the APP 'start_url' in the manifest.
 Because in dev it is local /index.html but in prod, it is the subfolder off of main page.

 The change looks like this:

-  //change the local dev path to...
   "scope": "/",
   "start_url": "/index.html?source=pwa",

-  //the production server path
+  //change to production server path
   "scope": "/DEMOPWA1/public/",
   "start_url": "/DEMOPWA1/public/index.html?source=pwa",